Hawaii Theft and Shoplifting Laws

 Speak to an Attorney

 If you're facing criminal charges for theft, speak with a criminal defense attorney right away.
+Ask for a public defender if you can't afford a private attorney.
 A defense attorney can help you navigate the criminal justice system, protect your rights, and evaluate possible defenses.
 You might also want to speak to an attorney who practices in civil court if you've been sued by a store owner for shoplifting.

 DEFEND YOUR RIGHTS